-Note that during the alarm verification period, the system Supervisory LED and the zone alarm LED for the zone being verified will blink at a 1⁄2 second On and 1⁄2 second Off rate and the piezo sounder will pulse at the same rate.
+Note that during the alarm verification period, the zone trouble LED and the zone alarm LED for the zone being verified will blink at a 1⁄2 second On and 1⁄2 second Off rate and the piezo sounder will pulse at the same rate.
 Access to other modes of operation is prevented during alarm verification.
+The Alarm Verification Period can be programmed for 120 seconds (default) or 30 seconds.
+Refer to Table 3-6 for information on programming time.